hodooor/Hodoor/README.md

 * Can show Users at work / on break

 #Development
 You need Python 3.4+ and probably [virtual enviroment](https://virtualenv.pypa.io/en/stable/) (if you have more python projects on your machine).
-You also need [npm](https://www.npmjs.com/) to install dependencies
+You also need [npm](https://www.npmjs.com/) to install dependencies.
+When using ubuntu you may need to install nodejs-legacy.
+Run `sudo apt install nodejs-legacy` and then install npm dependencies.

 You should create similar folder structure:
 ```